 School meal programs were widely affected by emergencies in the 2022 school year.
 Specifically, 60% of programs reported being affected by at least one emergency during the reference period, and this was most common for programs operating in low-income countries, among whom 76% were affected by an emergency.
 By far, the most widely cited emergency of relevance to these programs was extreme food price inflation (at 37%), followed by closely associated supply chain disruptions (at 21%).
 For a large majority (72%) of programs that were affected by at least one emergency, the school feeding operations were not interrupted.
 This is a testament to the resilience and responsiveness of school meal programs, which often must find ways to reach children even under trying circumstances.
-An additional 18% of programs reported that school feeding ceased temporarily in some schools/regions, while 5% had to temporarily suspend feeding activities in all schools.
+An additional 18% of programs reported that school feeding ceased temporarily in some schools/regions, while 5% had to temporarily suspend feeding activities in all schools in which the program was active, and another 5% ceased activities up until the time of the survey in some (but not all) schools.
 Natural disasters, economic crises, and conflict were significantly associated with an interruption to school meal program operations.